zzssyy/lncPepid/README.md

 # LspIF
-An bioinformatics tool for identifying lncRNA-encoded short peptides

 FS-WI is a packedge to run the FS-WI feature selection method.
 You can change the parameter rf, wf, and path of efs.py to get the selected features by using the FS-WI feature selection method.